evanb0/Easychem/README.md

 # summerproj

-# 17th July
+# 17th + 18th July

-Main changes today were adding some sort of molecularviewer.
+Main changes were adding some code to the Molecularviewer.py file.
 This was mainly done in RDKIT, but detailed comments are within the file so I wont add much here.